BigPolarBear1/factorization/README.md

 #### About the paper
 Math paper is a work in progress.
 The final chapters are a bit rushed and building an algorithm around p-adic lifting isnt as straight forward as I had assumed.
 I do think there is an angle there I can exploit, but I'll do some further experimentation first and get a working PoC before I make edits to the paper again.

+#### To run from folder "psieve" (Experimental WORK IN PROGRESS):</br></br>
+To build: python3 setup.py build_ext --inplace</br>
+To run: python3 run_qs.py -keysize 16 -base 20 -debug 1 -lin_size 400 -quad_size 1

+A first commit.
+This version will combine everything learned so far.
+Some awful code in here.
+I'll fix it tomorrow.
+The idea is we can do p-adic lifting of singular roots until no more roots are found, at which point we check if we can still find non-singular roots, which means the discriminant will be a quadratic residue in this finite field.. and we only track the cases where this occurs.
+Then from the result we can pull square relations and in theory we can just keep lifting primes until we get a hit.

+I will optimize this code first.
+Then finally, we will also combine the results from binomial_sieve.. bc if we have a solution in Z, then there is a direct correlation between solutions expanded to the second degree and solutions expanded to the fourth degree for example.
+Which abstractly creates kind of a vector to calculate the correct coefficient... in theory.
+Which would straight up break factorization and likely yield a polytime algorithm...

 #### To run from folder "binomial_sieve" (Experimental WORK IN PROGRESS):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 30 -base 50 -debug 1 -lin_size 1000 -quad_size 100